 In the case of H v W 2013 (2) SA 530 (GSJ), an open letter from W to H was published on Facebook for public consumption.
 The content thereof was defamatory in the eyes of the Court.
 An excerpt is provided: “Remember the broken hearted faces of your girls every day.
 Should we blame the alcohol, the drugs, the church…”

 In the case of Isparta v Richter 2013 (6) SA 4529 (GP), the defendants defamed the plaintiff by posting certain comments on the defendant’s Facebook wall, resulting in an award of R40,000 damages due to the defendants’ unwillingness to retract the defamatory statements or apologise.

 Statements on social media can spread around the globe rapidly and there is no legislation dealing explicitly with social media, yet it permeates every sphere – equality, dignity, privacy, freedom of expression, access to information, right to demonstrate, picket and petition, employment law (dismissal for misconduct), and so on.
 Always be mindful of what you post and share online.

 Think before you speak.
 Think twice before you write.
-Think thrice before you share your opinions on Facebook and Twitter.
+Think thrice before you share your opinions on WhatsApp, Facebook and Twitter.